-Professor Jing Wu is an assistant professor at the Department of Decision Sciences and Managerial Economics of CUHK Business School, the Chinese University of Hong Kong, and executive committee member of the Hong Kong-Shenzhen Finance Research Center, and a senior scientist at the Laboratory for AI-Powered Financial Technologies.
-He receives his Ph.D. (major in operations, minor in economics & finance) and MBA from the University of Chicago Booth School of Business, and receives his bachelor degree in Electronic Engineering from Tsinghua University.
+Professor Jing Wu is an assistant professor at the Department of Decision Sciences and Managerial Economics of CUHK Business School, the Chinese University of Hong Kong, an executive committee member of the Hong Kong-Shenzhen Finance Research Center, and a senior scientist at the Laboratory for AI-Powered Financial Technologies.
+He receives his Ph.D. (major in operations management, minor in economics & finance) and MBA from the University of Chicago Booth School of Business and his bachelor's degree in Electronic Engineering from Tsinghua University.

 Professor Wu's primary research fields are the operations-finance interface, global supply chains, economic networks, and big data applications.
-His work appears in several INFORMS and IEEE journals.
-Professor Wu contributes to the industry by advising FinFabrik.com (a Hong Kong FinTech firm) and an asset management firm in Mainland China.
-Prior to Greater China, he worked at Deutsche Bank New York as a quantitative strategist.
+His papers appears in journals such as Management Science, M&SOM, and POMS.
+Professor Wu contributes to the industry by advising a Hong Kong FinTech firm and an asset management firm in Mainland China.
+Prior to Greater China, he worked at Deutsche Bank, New York as a quantitative strategist.

 Professor Jing Wu